rake html to create HTML files. These files will be

 repository.

-upload the files in the docs directory to your site.
+contents of the docs directory to your web server.

-Type rake pdf to generate latex files and finally make a
+Type rake pdf to generate laTeX files and finally create

 $ rake pdf

 directory.
-Then, pandoc converts them into latex files.
-Links to files
+Then, Pandoc converts them into LaTeX files.
+Links to local

-or directories are removed because latex doesn’t support them.
-However,
+files or directories are removed during conversion because LaTeX does

 {width=10cm height=6cm}

-in the generated file and puts it into helper.tex.
-You can
+resulting LaTeX preamble, and saves it into helper.tex.
+You

 lib/lib_gen_main_tex.rb.